sarkarchandan/pycollections/README.md

 we also acknowledge, that using `__iter__` as a Generator function is also equally valid.
 Generator functions also produce Iterator objects.

+### Sequence

+Sequence protocol covers a larger ground, compared to all other protocols, which we have implemented so far.
+Moreover, Sequence protocol implies the Container, Sized, and Iterable protocols.
+Following are the very least of the requirements if the Sequence protocol.

+* Subscripting - retrieve an item from the collection by index, `item = seq[index]`.
+This way of accessing an item from the collection delegates to the `__getitem__` dunder method.
+This method takes and integer index as argument, and it is supposed to return the item at the index.
+If the index is beyond permissible range, the method must raise the IndexError.
+  In our implementation, the method should also support the negative indexing allowed by Python.
+* Optionally retrieve items by slicing, `items = seqp[start:stop]`.
+* Produce a reverse Iterator, `rev = reversed(seq)`.
+* Locate an item by value, `index = seq.index(item)`.
+* Count the occurrences of a given item, `num = seq.count(item)`.

+In the implementation of the SortedFrozenSet, we have implemented all these requirements to comply with the Sequence protocol.